Understanding the IPv4 Layer 3 Header: Structure and Key Fields

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 Reality: Standard routers only examine Layer 3 headers (IP addresses, TTL).
-Port numbers are Layer 4 information used only by endpoints or Layer 4-aware devices (firewalls, load balancers).
+Port numbers (Layer 4) are only used by endpoints or specialized devices like firewalls.

 DSCP Doesn't Guarantee Priority